Information for Staff

 - Easy Access through myFSC

 - The myFSC Dashboard is located in the top right-hand side of the Farmingdale State College website.
 This dashboard is curated for Students, Faculty and Staff and has the latest information about what is going on around campus.
-It also provides direct access to many important resources, including Banner, SUNY Time and Attendance, email, Blackboard, Degree Works, CRM Advise, etc. These resources are located on the left navigation menu, once you are signed into myFSC.
+It also provides direct access to many important resources, including Banner, SUNY Time and Attendance, email, Brightspace, Degree Works, CRM Advise, etc. These resources are located on the left navigation menu, once you are signed into myFSC.

 - FSC Technology Guide